junghan0611/spacemacs/doc/FAQ.md

 [documentation](http://spacemacs.org/doc/DOCUMENTATION.html#escaping)
 for more information.

-If you don\'t like this feature, you can deactivate it by adding `evil-escape` to `dotspacemacs-excluded-packages` in your init file.
+If you don't like this feature, you can deactivate it by adding `evil-escape` to `dotspacemacs-excluded-packages` in your init file.

 Why do I get files starting with .\#?